Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

 version: 1.3-x
 # internal 0.0.2, only former version 0.0.1.

-desc: Transform requests into Kafka messages in a Kafka topic
+desc: Transform requests into Kafka messages in a Kafka topic.
 description: |
    This plugin transforms requests into [Kafka](https://kafka.apache.org/) messages in an [Apache Kafka](https://kafka.apache.org/) topic.
 For more information, see